Skip to contents

 • clust_alg: Which clustering algorithm will be applied to the final fused network.
 By default, this varies between the pre-provided options of (1) spectral clustering with the number of clusters determined by the eigen-gap heuristic and (2) the same thing but using the rotation cost heuristic.
 You can learn more about using this parameter in the clustering algorithnms vignette.

-• Columns ending in dist: Which distance metric is being used for the various types of variables (more on this in the distance metrics vignette)
+• Columns ending in dist: Which distance metric is being used for the various types of features (more on this in the distance metrics vignette)

 • Columns starting with inc: Whether or not the corresponding dataframe will be included (1) or excluded (0) from this row

-By varying the values in these columns, we can define distinct SNF pipelines that should give rise to a broader space of possibly patient subtype solutions.
+By varying the values in these columns, we can define distinct SNF pipelines that should give rise to a broader space of cluster solutions.
 The following sections outline how to use generate_settings_matrix to build a wide range of settings that will hopefully help you find a subtyping solution useful for your purposes.

 Adding random rows